ROME III. The Arecibo Search for Star-Planet Interactions at 5 GHz

 \subsubsection{HD 189733}

-The proximity of the HD 189733 system to the Earth, the brightness of the primary star, and fortuitous alignment of the hot Jupiter companion that result in a transit every 2.219 d have made the system a particularly inviting target for study.
-With a chromospheric activity index, S-value=0.525, HD 189733A is among the 10\% most active K dwarfs in the the California and Carnegie Planet Search Project.
-Transmission spectroscopy of the frequent transits have resulted in the discovery of the exoplanet atmosphere's composition, thermal properties, and evaporation.
+The proximity of the HD 189733 system to the Earth, the brightness of the primary star, and the fortuitous alignment of its hot Jupiter companion that results in a transit every 2.219 days have made the system a particularly inviting target for study.
+With a chromospheric activity index, S-value=0.525, HD 189733 A is among the 10\% most active K dwarfs in the the California and Carnegie Planet Search Project.
+Transmission spectroscopy of the frequent transits has resulted in the discovery of the exoplanet atmosphere's composition, thermal properties, and evaporation.
 Multiwavelength observations of the system have revealed a wealth of stellar activity from optical to X-ray wavelengths, including spots and flares at all rotational and exoplanetary orbital phases.
-Compellingly, several research groups announced the discovery of enhanced chromospheric, transition region, and coronal activity that may be phased with exoplanet orbital phases $\phi_{orb}\sim$0.5--1.0, that may be caused by magnetic and/or tidal star-planet interactions.
-In one case, it was furthermore suggested that the primary star may be actively accreting evaporated material from HD 189733b (see ROME I and references therein).
+Compellingly, several research groups announced the discovery of enhanced chromospheric, transition region, and coronal activity that may be phased with exoplanet orbital phases $\phi_{orb}\sim$0.5--1.0 and caused by magnetic and/or tidal star-planet interactions.
+In one case, it was furthermore suggested that the primary star may actively accrete evaporated material from HD 189733 b (see ROME I and references therein).